-Your channel partners need to know that you are serious about partner relationship management, and they need to understand it's usefulness to channel conflict management.
+Your channel partners need to know that you are serious about partner relationship management, and they need to understand its usefulness to channel conflict management.
 Build positive enthusiasm and energy while communicating how everyone will realize increased sales, better profits, and reduced expenses if all are on the same page through the partner relationship management portal.
 If there is no up-front buy-in, your partner relationship management portal will not realize adequate return on investment.

 Shortage of Content at Launch

 Your partners may get excited and get their employees to log in; but if there is no relevant content for them to use, all of your promotions will be for naught.
-Place content that will positively impact every partner in your channel – from training and marketing materials to schedules and certifications.
+Place content that will positively impact every partner in your channel—from training and marketing materials to schedules and certifications.
 Make sure every partner relationship management portal page has some applicable content ready to use.

-Dumping the responsibility on IT to keep the portal running seperates it from those who can truly make it useful.
+Dumping the responsibility on IT to keep the portal running separates it from those who can truly make it useful.
 While IT can get the portal up and running, it's the business unit that needs to take charge and have the access, loaded with the right information for each user role within the dealer/distributor network.

 Not a Useful Portal

 If the only purpose of your partner relationship management portal is to list a series of links to other sites, it is not a real portal.
 For true partner relationship management, the portal should have its own set of materials that are incorporated internally.
-Links that send your users elsewhere do not provide truly relevant data - and send them away from your system!
+Links that send your users elsewhere do not provide truly relevant data—and send them away from your system!
 The portal itself should stand alone as a viable source for your channel partners.

 Assets are Dated